Creating a (CWR) Delivery ✪

 - Name – Name the Acknowledgement for your own reference

 The import will update the status of your works, and allows you to check if the registration of your Works was successful.
-The status will either say “Accepted” or “Rejected”
+The status will usually say “Accepted”, “Rejected” or "No Participation".

 When rejected, an update on why the delivery of this particular Work has failed will display.
-You can choose to update your Work’s metadata based on the feedback provided, and redeliver the previously rejected works by exporting a new CWR file.
+You can choose to update your Work’s metadata based on the feedback provided, and redeliver the previously rejected works.
+The best way to find all your rejected Works for a partner across different ACK files is by using the Delivery Statuses page.
+More information on this can be found here: Using the Work Statuses page to review and control your Work Registrations.